Yellow Peri

-The Yellow Peri is a fictional character published by DC Comics, who is able to use magic thanks to a book of spells.
+Yellow Peri (Loretta York) is a fictional character published by DC Comics, who is able to use magic thanks to a book of spells.
 The character first appeared in The New Adventures of Superboy #34 (October 1982), and was created by Bob Rozakis and Kurt Schaffenberger.

 Fictional character biography

 Loretta York became interested in magic as a young child.
-That interest drew her to a burned down bookstore as a teenager.
-Surprisingly, one book had survived the fire—a magic book containing all sorts of spells.
-Using this book, Loretta became the Yellow Peri, and used her new powers to help people.
+As a teenager, she investigates a burned down bookstore, where she finds a spellbook that had survived the fire.
+Using this book, Loretta becomes Yellow Peri, and used her new powers to help people.
 However, these gestures of help often backfired.
 She soon joined a traveling circus and eventually wound up in Smallville, where she encountered Superboy.
-During their encounter the Yellow Peri also had the assistance of a fifth-dimensional imp named Gazook, who only appears in The New Adventures of Superboy #34-35 (October – November 1982).
-This meeting ended with Superboy throwing the magic book into space.
-Loretta forgot she was ever the Yellow Peri.
+Superboy eventually throws the magic book into space, with Loretta losing all memories of her time as Yellow Peri.

-Years later when she was an adult, the book returned from space and crashed into her home.
-She again became the Yellow Peri and again encountered Superboy, now known as Superman.

-As an adult she was married to a man named Alvin Grant, who could only think of using his wife's powers for his own personal gain.
-Superman displayed his contempt for Alvin by using his super-cold-breath to freeze him into a lake.
+When Loretta is an adult, the book returns from space and crashed into her home.
+She becomes Yellow Peri and again encountered Superboy, now known as Superman.
+Loretta had since married to Alvin Grant, who intended to use her powers for his benefit.
+Superman displays contempt for Grant and attacks him with his ice breath, freezing him in a lake.

-After the Crisis on Infinite Earths crossover event, she was no longer part of the DC continuity.

-52

-The Yellow Peri appears in the 52 maxi-series as one of Booster Gold's pallbearers alongside Mind-Grabber Kid, Blimp, the Beefeater, and Steve Ditko's Odd Man.
-She was not the first choice for this task, but Booster Gold's recent glory-hounding actions had left him very unpopular with much of the world.

 Reign in Hell

-The Yellow Peri later appeared in the Reign in Hell miniseries.
-She is seen in Hell after the realm of "Purgatory" invades.
+In the series Reign in Hell, Yellow Peri appears in Hell after the realm of "Purgatory" invades.
 She is helping Doctor Occult find his former partner, Rose Psychic.
-Occult calls her a spirit guide, which implies that she is dead.
-He also refers to her as "expendable", a concept he does not follow as he rescues her from a demon party.
-Peri's legs from the knees down are taken by demons and eaten, but she is still able to speak and cast spells afterward.
-Doctor Occult carries her from that point, to where they find Rose, who now works for Blaze and Satanus.
+Peri's legs have been eaten by demons below the knee, forcing Occult to carry her around.

 Brightest Day

-Her most recent appearance was a cameo in the JLA/JSA crossover featured in Brightest Day.
-Here, she is shown as one of the numerous metahumans under the mental control of the Starheart entity, and is forced into an aerial confrontation with Stargirl over the Grand Canyon.
+Yellow Peri appears in the series Brightest Day as one of numerous superhumans under the control of the Starheart.
 She has regained her legs.